RokHari/InvertedPendulum-MARTe2/README.md

 $ export MARTe2_Components_DIR=$(pwd)
 ```

-Clone and build this repositorty.
+Clone and build this repository.
 Linux build command in the root directory of the cloned project:

 ```
 $ make -f Makefile.x86-linux